mdeboute/VRPWD/README.md

 # Vehicle Routing Problem With Drones (VRPWD)

-[Here](./projet.pdf) is the french subject of the La Poste VRP With Drones project.
+[Here](./project.pdf) is the french subject of the La Poste VRP With Drones project.
+And [here](./report.pdf) is the french report of the project.

 You'll need to have Python 3.8+ installed.
 Don't forget to do a `pip install -r requirements.txt` before running the code.